-NOTE: In this document, reference is made to accommodations for students with IEPs or Section 504 Plans.
-When accommodations for these students are referenced, it is always understood that any such accommodations are written into their IEPs or Section 504 Plans.
+- -- In this document, reference is made to accommodations for students with IEPs or Section 504 Plans.
+When accommodations for these students are referenced, it is always understood that any such accommodations are written into their IEPs or Section 504 Plans. - -- Accommodations on the ISAT are not allowed for students with only Response to Intervention (RtI) plans.

-Section 1 Test Security
+Section 1.
+Test Security